7 Tips for Keeping Your Spirits High

 If you feel well enough, keep running.
 Or start running.
 According to a phone interview with Dr. David C. Nieman, Professor and Director of the Human Performance Laboratory at Appalachian State University, regular exercise, like running, is excellent for preventing the common cold.

-A 2011 study from Dr. Neiman’s lab shows that sick days for the common cold during a 12-week period in the winter or teem is reduced by 25 to 50 percent for people who exercise most days of the week.
+A 2011 study from Dr. Neiman’s lab shows that sick days for the common cold during a 12-week period in the winter or fall is reduced by 25 to 50 percent for people who exercise most days of the week.

 However, if you can’t get into the woods, simply spending some time outdoors moving is a solid choice.